jasonbodman/LinuxServer/README.md

 ### Create ssh login key pair for grader

-- On the locak machine and in a separate terminal window, not the one connected to SSH, generate the new SSH key pair using ```ssh-keygen```.
+- On the local machine and in a separate terminal window, not the one connected to SSH, generate the new SSH key pair using ```ssh-keygen```.
 - The prompt will ask for the location of where the new keypair should be saved and the name you'd like to give the pair (at the end of the location string).
 It is best to save the keypair directly to the local ``` /.ssh/``` folder for the user.
   - I used ```/Users/Jason/.ssh/GraderKey```.
 - The system will also prompt for a password to secure the SSH key.